Andalusian campaign (1133)

 The Andalusian campaign in 1133 was led by Alfonso VII of León and Castile with the support of Zafadola, also known as "Sayf al-Dawla", and Rodrigo González de Lara.
-The campaign was a success, although Alfonso did not keep any cities.
+The campaign was a success, although Alfonso did not permanently occupy any cities or territory.

 Background

-In 1130, the Almoravids entered the lands of Toledo and captured Aceca, killing all the Christians they found and imprisoning its governor, Tello Fernández.
-Three years later, Alfonso VII of León held a council proposing a campaign in Almoravid territory to avenge that attack and others that had been carried out in previous years.
-All those present agreed and, in that same year, he began his campaign accompanied by Zafadola and Rodrigo González de Lara.
+In 1130, the Almoravids entered the Kingdom of Toledo and captured Aceca, killing and imprisoning all the Christians they found including its governor, Tello Fernández.
+Three years later, Alfonso VII of León held a council proposing a campaign in Almoravid territory to avenge the Aceca attack and others that had been carried out in previous years.
+All those present agreed with the king and, in that same year, he began his campaign accompanied by Zafadola and Rodrigo González de Lara.

 Campaign

-The army consisted of many horsemen, archers and infantry.
-In September 1133, Alfonso VII left Toledo and crossed the Guadalquivir, where he divided his army into two: one commanded by him and the other commanded by Rodrigo González de Lara, probably because they did not have enough water for everyone.
-Alfonso went through Portus Regis and Rodrigo González through the pass of Despeñaperros.
-After two weeks, both armies met up at the castle of Gallello, near Santa Elena, where they would find enough food to feed their armies and horses.
-They plundered and occupied the lands of Córdoba, Carmona and Seville, although they did not take any of these cities.
-Alfonso burned all the crops and cut down all the olive trees and vineyards because it was harvest time.
-In that area, his army would attack several cities, taking several captives and loot.
-He then headed for Jerez de la Frontera and Cádiz, which he would take and keep for a short time until he burned and sacked them.
-The Almoravids made little effort to stop Alfonso and did not put up much resistance.
-They returned passing from Talavera and reached Toledo in September of the same year, with a big number of captives and loot.
+Alfonso's army consisted of many horsemen, archers and infantry.
+In September 1133, Alfonso left Toledo and crossed the Guadalquivir, where he divided his army into two units: one commanded by him and the other commanded by Rodrigo González de Lara probably because they did not have enough water for everyone.

+Alfonso and his force went through Portus Regis while Rodrigo González and his force traveled through the Despeñaperros pass.
+After two weeks, both armies joined back together at the castle of Gallello, near Santa Elena, where they found enough food for the armies including the horses.

+The Castilian army plundered the territories of Córdoba, Carmona and Seville, although they did not occupy any of the cities.
+Alfonso burned the crops and cut down the olive trees and vineyards as it was harvest time.
+In those territories his army attacked additional cities, looting and taking captives.
+Alfonso then headed for Jerez de la Frontera and Cádiz, which he would occupy for a while until he sacked them and moved on.
+The Almoravids put up little resistance and made little effort to stop the raiding army.
+Alfonso and the Castilian force returned home passing through Talavera reaching Toledo in September of the same year.

 Aftermath

 This campaign proved to be a complete success.
 Alfonso started another campaign in 1138, where he would plunder the lands of Jaén, Úbeda, Baeza and Andújar.
-Between 1146 and 1147, he besieged Córdoba and conquered Almería.
+Between 1146 and 1147, Alfonso besieged Córdoba and conquered Almería.